eebasso/WarpX/Docs/source/theory/picsar_theory.rst

 Vay Lorentz-invariant formulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It was shown in (Vay 2008) that the Boris formulation is
+It was shown in :cite:t:`Vaypop2008` that the Boris formulation is
 not Lorentz invariant and can lead to significant errors in the treatment
 of relativistic dynamics.
 A Lorentz invariant formulation is obtained
 by considering the following velocity average

 .. math:: \mathbf{\bar{v}}^{i} = \frac{\mathbf{v}^{i+1/2}+\mathbf{v}^{i-1/2}}{2}.\label{Eq:new_v}

-This gives a system that is solvable analytically (see (Vay 2008)
+This gives a system that is solvable analytically (see :cite:t:`Vaypop2008`
 for a detailed derivation), giving the following velocity update:

 .. math:: \mathbf{u}^{i+1/2} = \frac{\mathbf{u^{*}}+\left(\mathbf{u^{*}}\cdot\mathbf{t}\right)\mathbf{t}+\mathbf{u^{*}}\times\mathbf{t}}{1+\mathbf{t}^{2}},\label{pusher_upr}